-The GenomeXpress® test attempts to evaluate the complete coding and non-coding regions of the genome.
+The GeneDx ultraRapid Genome test attempts to evaluate the complete coding and non-coding regions of the genome.
 However, it is not technically possible to uniquely resolve and align the entire genome at present due to homology and other structural complexities in some regions.
-GenomeXpress® is limited in the types of variants that are detected and reported including nucleotide repeat expansion (with the exception of those noted in this document), and some structural variants.
-It is anticipated that approximately 97% of the coding region of an affected individual's genome (i.e., the exome) will be assessed with the GenomeXpress® test at 15x coverage.
+GeneDx ultraRapid Genome is limited in the types of variants that are detected and reported including nucleotide repeat expansion (with the exception of those noted in this document), and some structural variants.
+It is anticipated that approximately 97% of the coding region of an affected individual's genome (i.e., the exome) will be assessed with the GeneDx ultraRapid Genome test at 15x coverage.